Leaflet: Looking after baby’s teeth (pdf)

 |2nd Molar||23 – 31 months||25 – 33 months|

 The lower teeth usually erupt before the upper teeth and they tend to erupt in pairs — one on the right and one on the left.
 The primary teeth are smaller in size and whiter in colour than their permanent successors.

 Babies can have problems with the teeth coming through (teething).
 These can include drooling more than usual, and the baby may not sleep well.
 If your child is uncomfortable when they are teething, offer them a cold teething ring or cold wash cloth.
-If the baby is having a lot of pain, then may give sugar-free paracetemol.
+If the baby is experiencing a lot of pain sugar-free paracetamol can be given.
 Teething often goes along with an increase in other infections.
 If there are other symptoms like fever, diarrhoea or rashes talk to a dentist, doctor or a child and family health nurse.

-Teeth easily can become decayed, and so it is important that dental care for babies should begin within a few days after birth: Right after each feeding, wipe the baby’s gums and inside of the cheeks, roof of the mouth and tongue with a clean damp washcloth or wet gauze pad to remove plaque.
-It is also easier to make sure good habits are started, and become fixed at an early age, rather than correcting bad habits later on.
+Teeth can easily become decayed, and so it is important that dental care for babies should begin within a few days after birth: Immediately after each feeding, wipe the baby’s gums and inside of the cheeks, roof of the mouth and tongue with a clean, damp washcloth or wet gauze to remove plaque and excess food.
+It is also easier to make sure good habits are started, and become integral at an early age, rather than correcting bad habits later on.
 Dental decay is caused by sugar and acid, and it is not just the amount of sugar in food and drink but also how often there are sugary things in the mouth.
 Sometimes tooth decay in babies can cause pain.
 Babies don’t have the words to tell us but do so through their behaviour – they might cry a lot.
 Children who have really bad tooth decay sometimes have to be put into hospital for an operation under general anaesthetic to take out the bad teeth, which carries a certain amount of risk.

 How to prevent dental decay